 - Through Wertheim’s narrative it becomes clear to some extent why someone would try to re-invent a theory which should explain phenomena that are already explained so well by existing theories.
 Outsiders do typically not attempt to fill in the gaps only (such as uniting quantum field theory and general relativity) but they try to re-invent physics from scratch.
 One reason for that is the discomfort with (if not the detesting of) intricate mathematics.

 This is exactly what I had come across as well many times: Outsiders strongly believe that the world need not be so complicated.
-I could not agree less with the attitude as I can even find beauty in mathematics in its own right, let alone if mathematics is used to explain the physical world.
+I could not agree less with the attitude.
 Nevertheless, I feel the pain of hands-on normal people who consider the world being too complex.
 I think the true reasons for this are quite complex and this brings us to a discussion on the interdependencies of culture, technology and sociology.
 Why is it OK (or even the standard) to admit ignorance of natural sciences and mathematics, whereas it is a shame not to be familiar with classics in literature?

 The last chapter of the book might come as a surprise to readers who do not follow up on big trends in physics, at least by reading popular science books.
 However, I would assume that many potential readers of Physics on the Fringe do.
 The allusion to the probably shaky status of string theory and other theories of everything (based on more than 4 dimensions, brane worlds etc.) was sort of expected.
 Numerous books and articles have discussed this, see for example Lee Smolin’s The Trouble With Physics: String theory is accused of not making predictions in terms of experiment we will ever be able to realize and that there are 10 to the power of 500 different string theory.